jimmahoney/bison_calculator/README.md

 * adjusted C styling to suit my preferences
 * removed yyerror() declration to avoid a compiler "duplicate symbol" error (apparently bison generates one of these too, and I didn't track down how to keep the new one instead)
 * added "-x c " compiler flag to avoid compiler C++ warnings
+# graphviz representation of the parse tree is now output to tree.dot in main.c

 ## running it